Dennis Rodman: Dallas Mavericks (2000)

 In the 1999–2000 season, the then-38-year-old power forward Rodman was signed by the Dallas Mavericks, returning Rodman to his hometown.
-Dallas had won 10 of 13 before his arrival, but went just 4–9 until he was waived by the Mavericks.
+Prior to signing Rodman, the Mavericks, who needed rebounding as well as media attention, set a player vote to decide whether Rodman should join; "yes" narrowly won out.
+Rodman wanted the jersey number 69, and one jersey was made, which he held up in his introductory press conference.
+The league forbid him from wearing that jersey due to the number's sexual connotations; Rodman wound up wearing number 70 instead.
+Rodman lived in team owner Mark Cuban's guest house until the league prevented it because it violated salary cap rules.
+Dallas had won 10 of 13 before his arrival but went just 4–9 until he was waived by the Mavericks.
 He played 12 games, received six technical fouls, was ejected twice, and served a one-game suspension.
+Rodman frequently refused to speak to teammates or staff, and would entirely decline to participate in defensive schemes or play offense in any capacity.
+In one instance, Rodman, after not receiving a foul call, sat down near the free-throw line mid-game and refused to stand up again, while players continued playing around him.
 While averaging 14.3 rebounds per game, above his career average of 13.1, Rodman alienated the franchise with his erratic behavior and did not provide leadership to a team trying to qualify for their first playoffs in 10 years.
 Dallas guard Steve Nash commented that Rodman "never wanted to be [a Maverick]" and therefore was unmotivated.

 Long Beach Jam (2003–2004)

 After his NBA career, Rodman took a long break from basketball and concentrated on his film career and on wrestling.

 After a longer hiatus, Rodman returned to play basketball for the Long Beach Jam of the newly formed American Basketball Association during the 2003–04 season, with hopes of being called up to the NBA midseason.
 While he did not get that wish that season, he did help the Jam win the ABA championship in their inaugural season.